 Let’s assume you’re using Windows, and, like us monkeys at Pinkeye Graphics, you also use Gmail for email.
 If so, you might well want to have a convenient shortcut to Gmail on your desktop – you know, just like the one that used to go to Outlook Express, all those years ago?
-In fact, for those changing over to an online email system like Gmail from Windows Mail or a similar desktop POP email client, having an email icon in the quick launch bar is a nice bit of comfort.
-Even if it just opens up a browser it still retains some of that offline look and feel which is reassuring and easy to use.
+In fact, for those changing over to an online email system like Gmail from Windows Mail or a similar desktop email app, having an email icon in the task bar is a nice bit of convenience.
+Even though it just opens up a browser it still retains some of that offline look and feel which is reassuring and easy to use.

 Find out below how to make this happen in a few brief clicks of the mouse.
-This should work for Windows 10 and all earlier versions.
+This should work for Windows 10 and all earlier versions .
 We’re using Gmail as it’s a common example, but this will work if you are using Outlook online, as well.
+This will work on any desktop Windows computer, but not phones or tablets.

 If you don’t know which browser you are using, find out at the “What browser am I using?” website.